AmitaiOvadia/AmitaiOvadia/README.md

 https://github.com/user-attachments/assets/32de3fc4-4b75-4a7f-87d8-c7543d095f28

 **On the left side**, you’ll see the **hand-picked feature points**, automatically detected across all four views.
 This detection is powered by a **trained ensemble of deep neural networks**, which **identifies points** in each view independently.
-These 2D detection from multiple views are later **aggregated using novel optimization technics into optimal 3D points**.
+These 2D detections from multiple views are later **aggregated using novel optimization technics into optimal 3D points**.

 **On the right side**, you’ll observe the **reconstructed 3D points**, enhanced with additional annotations: